School of Cinematic Arts

 Timothy Peternel

 Timothy Peternel has been an independent film producer on such critically acclaimed films as Spun, Buffalo ‘66, Love Liza, and Small Apartments.
-Most recently he served as Executive Producer on the feature film titled Dog Eat Dog directed by Paul Schrader and stars Nicholas Cage and Willem Dafoe.
-The film premiered closing night in the Directors Fortnight at the 2016 Cannes Film Festival, and will make its North American premiere in the 2016 Toronto Film Festival’s Midnight Madness program.
-Prior to producing, he was vice president of development for the prolific film company Muse Productions and worked on such indie classics as American Psycho, The Virgin Suicides and Bully.
-Timothy holds a MFA in creative writing from the University of Southern California’s Masters of Professional Writing Program, and has lectured at numerous universities in Los Angeles before accepting a post as an assistant professor at DePaul.
+He served as executive producer on the feature film Dog Eat Dog directed by Paul Schrader and starring Nicholas Cage and Willem Dafoe.
+The film premiered closing night in the Directors Fortnight at the 2016 Cannes Film Festival, and made its North American premiere in the 2016 Toronto Film Festival’s Midnight Madness program.
+Prior to producing, Tim was vice president of development for the prolific film company Muse Productions and worked on such indie classics as American Psycho, The Virgin Suicides, and Bully.

 Documentary